corda/corda/docs/source/design/float/design.md

 7. I have open questions about the management of the private key for the float certificate if the TLS terminated is directly onto the proxy.
 This is presumably stored in an HSM, but I am unclear on whether this would be allowed.
 8. If instead TLS terminates onto the external firewall, with self-signed certs for TLS in the DMZ this is more standard, but breaks our authentication checks.
 One solution for authentication checks might be to enable AMQP SASL checks e.g. using https://tools.ietf.org/html/rfc3163 to run challenge response against the node's legal identity certificates, but it needs discussion.
 9. HA should be built in from the start and should be easy as the bridge manager can choose which float to make active.
 Only fully connected DMZ floats should activate their listening port.

-### Challenges and Unanswered Questions

-The main uncertainty for the Float design is key management for the private key portion of the TLS certificate.
-This is likely to reside inside an HSM and it is unlikely to be accessible from the DMZ servers.
-It may be possible to tunnel the PrivateKey signing step to the internal Bridge Control Manager, but this makes things complicated.
-However, it is common for this to be configured inside the firewall, although we will have to see our non-standard PKI interacts with a typical firewall.zt

-The other uncertainty is if/how we should provide end-to-end encryption of the business data.
-I think it is inevitable that this will be desired, so we should allow for it in our wire format.
-However, to properly implement this with session keys and properly authenticated encryption is a significant design task.
-(At minimum, we would probably use some form of Ephemeral-Static Diffie Hellman against the remote Legal Identity to create the session secret and then AES-GCM, or similar AEAD for the message data.
-The AMQP headers would also need to be protected in this process, along with careful choice of IV to prevent any collisions.)

 ### Bridge Control Protocol
 My proposal is to make the bridge control as stateless as possible.
 Thus, nodes and bridges restarting must re-request/broadcast information to each other.
 The messages should be sent to a 'bridge.control' address in Artemis and be sent as non-persistent messages with a non-durable queue, each message should contain a duplicate message ID, which is also re-used as the correlation id in replies.
 The scenarios are: